swiftxp-hub/spt-show-me-the-money/README.md

 ##### If you have a completely normal installation of SP-Tarkov (everything inside one folder, on one machine, like the SPT-Installer is doing it):

-Extract the contents of the .zip file into your SPT directory.
+Extract the contents of the .zip or .7z file into your SPT directory.

 You should end up having the following files copied to your SPT directory:
 ```